MobleyLab/Hydroxynator/README.md

 Here are the methods available if loaded as a module:

     hydroxynate

-    Parses a topology file using ParmEd tools, changes any molecules with hydroxyl groups.
+        Parses a topology file using ParmEd tools changes any molecules with hydroxyl groups.
 Outputs a topology file with the changes
         input:
-        topfile = string, input file that can be read with ParmEd tools outtpu = string, output topology file to be created, if not provided it will write over the topfile sigmaScale = float, LJ parameter, default = 3.21990 Angstroms epsilonScale = float, LJ parameter, default = 0.20207 kcal/mol chargeScale = float, amount the scaled atoms are scaled by, default = 1.20905 hydroxyl_o = string, atom type for hyroxyl oxygen, default = 'oh' from Amber hydroxyl_h = string, atom type for hydroxyl hydrogen, default = 'ho' from Amber charge_tol = float, warning if the final charge is not within this tolerance from the original, default = 0.00001
+            topfile = string, input file that can be read with ParmEd tools outtpu = string, output topology file to be created, if not provided it will write over the topfile sigmaScale = float, LJ parameter, default = 3.21990 Angstroms epsilonScale = float, LJ parameter, default = 0.20207 kcal/mol chargeScale = float, amount the scaled atoms are scaled by, default = 1.20905 hydroxyl_o = string, atom type for hyroxyl oxygen, default = 'oh' from Amber hydroxyl_h = string, atom type for hydroxyl hydrogen, default = 'ho' from Amber charge_tol = float, warning if the final charge is not within this tolerance from the original default = 0.00001
         output:
             outputSys = parmed system of molecules with changes for all hydroxyl groups

     changeMolecule:
+        Identifies hydroxyl groups

-    Identifies hydroxyl groups, if found, changes sigma and epsilon values on the hydroxyl oxygen and scales charges near the hydroxyl groups and neutralizes molecule so the total charge is unchanged.
+        changes sigma and epsilon values on the hydroxyl oxygen Scales charges near the hydroxyl groups
+        neutralizes molecule so the total charge is unchanged.

     getTotalCharge:
         Calculates total charge on a molecule or system of molecules from parmed

     findHydroxylsAlphaCarbons:

-    Finds the hydroxyl oxygens, hydrogens, and alpha carbons (or heavy atoms) in a parmed molecule
+        Finds the hydroxyl oxygens, hydrogens, and alpha carbons(or heavy atoms) in a parmed molecule

     scaleAndNeutralize:

-    Scales all hydroxyl oxygens, hydrogens, alpha carbons (heavy atoms), and hydrogens attached to alpha atoms.
+        Scales all hydroxyl oxygens, hydroxyl hydrogens, alpha carbons (heavy atoms) Looks at neighbors on alpha atom scales hydrogens and uses others to neutralize changes in net charge Changes sigma and epsilon values on hydroxyl oxygens
-    Changes sigma and epsilon values on hydroxyl oxygens Finds heavy atoms attached to alpha atoms that will be used to neutralize any excess charge so that the total charge on the molecule is not changed